jaknas/faceRecognition-React/README.md

 2. Run `npm i`
 3. Run `npm start`

 By default, a private API key is inserted, which should work just fine.
-In case of failure, try to replace it with your own Clarifia API key
+In case of failure, try to replace it with your own Clarifai API key

 [Example](https://i.imgur.com/HgvrQIS.png)